-With any offer (from your signature coaching program all the way to your lead magnet), a key component is momentum.
+With any offer (from your signature coaching program to your lead magnet), momentum is a key component.
 A lot of people will refer to this as the ‘quick win’.
-Investing time and energy into creating a signature coaching program with all the best content and the most access will not do any clients any good if they don’t actually take action, build momentum, and get results.
+Investing time and energy into creating a signature coaching program with all the best content and the most access will not do any clients any good.
+They need to do more than that.
+They need to take action, build momentum, and get results.

 Step 5: The When.

-When developing or launching your first signature coaching program, it’s highly recommended to deliver your program in cohorts rather than rolling admission, at least at first.
+When developing or launching your first signature coaching program, it’s highly recommended to deliver your program in cohorts.
+Don’t use rolling admission, at least at first.
 And even after you’ve delivered your program several times, sometimes it still makes sense to deliver in cohorts.

-But, whichever format you choose, there will always be the ‘whens’ to discuss.
-For cohorts, meaning programs where clients start and end their program at the same time together, you’ll want to consider what date your program actually launches (starts), what date the program completes, when live calls will be delivered, and the schedule on which trainings or content will be shared.
+But, whichever format you choose, there will always be the ‘when’ to discuss.
+For cohorts, meaning programs where clients start and end their program at the same time together.
+You’ll want to consider what date your program actually launches (starts), and what date the program completes.
+When live calls will be delivered, and the schedule on which training or content will be shared.

 Step 6: The How Much.

-This can be a challenging part of the process – deciding on how much your clients will invest to participate in your program.
+This can be a challenging part of the process.
+You have to decide how much your clients will invest to participate in your program.
 Here are some activities that can help you dial into your investment price points.

 - Feel into it.
 Think about what feels like a fair exchange for what result you’re promising.
-If you are selling a program that has a direct return on investment, meaning the client will ‘make back’ their investment in revenue, you can take that into consideration.
-If there is not a direct return on investment, you can think about what the result you’re promising might feel ‘worth’ to them.
+If you are selling a program that has a direct return on investment, you can take that into consideration.
+The client will ‘make back’ their investment in revenue.
+If there is not a direct return on investment, you can think about something else.
+What might the result you’re promising feel ‘worth’ to them?

 - Research what the market will bear.
 Research what others that have similar offerings are charging.
-That doesn’t mean you have to charge what others charge, but it will help you to understand what others are already willing to pay for the same type of services.
+That doesn’t mean you have to charge what others charge.
+But it will help you to understand what others are already willing to pay for the same type of service.

 - Think about your revenue.
-Consider how much revenue you desire to earn, how many clients you have the capacity to serve at one time, and what pricing structure would support your goals and capacity.
+Consider how much revenue you desire to earn.
+How many clients you have the capacity to serve at one time.
+Also, consider what pricing structure would support your goals and capacity.

 What To Do Once You Create Your Signature Coaching Program